PyMVPA/PyMVPA/doc/source/tutorial_datasets.rst

 >>> ds.nfeatures
 577

-As expected, we get the same number of samples and also only 577 features -- voxels corresponding to non-zero elements in the mask image.
+As expected, we get the same number of samples, but now only 577 features -- voxels corresponding to non-zero elements in the mask image.
 Now, let's explore this dataset a little further.